Ulzana's Raid: Versions

-There are two cuts of the film because Burt Lancaster helped to produce the movie.
-The American release was edited under the supervision of Aldrich while the European version was overseen by Lancaster.
-Although the overall running times are similar, there are enough differences between the 2 cuts, including several complete scenes only to find in one of the versions.
-A non-authorized version compiled by a German TV station in 1986 combined all scenes from both versions, with a runtime of 111 min.
+Two cuts of the film were made because Burt Lancaster helped to produce the movie.
+The American release was edited under the supervision of Aldrich, while the European version was overseen by Lancaster.
+Although the overall running times are similar, several differences are seen between the two cuts, including several complete scenes found in only one of the versions.
+An unauthorized version compiled by a German TV station in 1986 combined all scenes from both versions, with a runtime of 111 min.

 Reception

 Although it was not a commercial success, Aldrich said he was "very proud" of the film.
-Critics such as Gene Siskel wrote that the film was one of the ten best of 1972.
+Critics such as Gene Siskel wrote that the film was one of the 10 best of 1972.
 Vincent Canby of the New York Times also said it was one of the best films of the year.

 Later reputation

 Although the film is considered to be a revisionist Western, it is not through the sympathetic portrayal of Native Americans that is so common in this genre; it is because of its allegorical message about America's conduct in the war in Vietnam at that time.
-American film critic and professor Emanuel Levy has called Ulzana's Raid one of the best Westerns of the 1970s saying it "is also one of the most underestimated pictures of vet director Robert Aldrich, better known for his sci-fi and horror flicks, such as Kiss Me Deadly and What Ever Happened to Baby Jane."
+American film critic and professor Emanuel Levy has called Ulzana's Raid one of the best Westerns of the 1970s, saying it "is also one of the most underestimated pictures of vet[eran] director Robert Aldrich, better known for his sci-fi and horror flicks, such as Kiss Me Deadly and What Ever Happened to Baby Jane."